Case Study: Round Rock, TX

 create volunteer pathways that support (not replace) city responsibilities

-Creating a Position in City Hall: Volunteer Coordinator
+Creating a Position in City Hall: Community and Neighborhood Services Director

 Connects the faith community and other groups with citizens in need to help out

-City needs were organized into four action lanes that would be simple enough for churches and nonprofits to join easily.
+City needs were organized into three action lanes that would be simple enough for churches and nonprofits to join easily.

 The Three Catalyst Lanes